Trustable and Responsible AI (TR-AI) for decision support in healthcare (Habilitation Project)

 Use Case: Infodemic and disease modeling

 The World Health Organization (WHO) defines an infodemic as “too much information including false or misleading information in digital and physical environments during a disease outbreak” (WHO, 2022).
-Misinformation as a concept has been defined in various ways in academic research, with the most widely used definition to be given by Lewandowsky et al. (2012) – “any piece of information that is initially processed as valid but is subsequently retracted or corrected”.
+Misinformation as a concept has been defined in several ways in academic research, with the most widely used definition to be given by Lewandowsky et al. (2012) – “any piece of information that is initially processed as valid but is subsequently retracted or corrected”.

 Most experts agree that in the future we will be likely facing another pandemic which warrants a better preparation and more research on ways to tackle it properly – not only from a medical perspective but also considering misinformation.
-Therefore, social and behavioral scientists need to work in cooperation with health experts to find innovative solutions to diminish the consequences of a future infodemic.
+Therefore, social and behavioral scientists need to work in cooperation with health and computer science experts to find innovative solutions to diminish the consequences of a future infodemic.

 Researcher